 - 1/4 teaspoon salt

-- To make chocolate brownie, preheat oven at 170° C. Line 9 inch square tin with parchment paper and grease it with little butter.
+- To make a chocolate brownie, preheat the oven at 170° C. Line 7 inch square tin with parchment paper and grease it with little butter.

-- Pour the brownie batter into the prepared tin.
-Bake for 25 – 30 minutes.
+- Pour the brownie batter into the greased tin.
+Bake for 20 – 25 minutes in the middle rack of the oven.
 Insert a toothpick and if it comes with fewer crumbs, the brownie is ready.

 - Serve Chocolate Brownie with vanilla ice cream and chocolate sauce.

 - Do not expose butter and chocolate to very high heat.

 - Use only powdered sugar or caster sugar for this brownie recipe.

 - Before adding eggs make sure melted butter and chocolate liquid are not piping hot.